Eodomius/utilities/packages/data-replacer/README.md

-# Eodomius utilities : Data replacer
+# Eodomius utilities : Data-replacer

 This module makes it easier to replace words in a string.